beastsaber/bsaber/src/collections/posts/totalbs-interview-with-droobix.md

 ---
-title: TotalBS - Interview with TheGoodBoi
+title: TotalBS - Interview with Droobix
 section: articles
 category: interview
 publish: 2025-01-21T00:00:00.000Z
-homepageText: "Whether you're new to the community or a seasoned player, you probably know of TheGoodBoi for their classic Up & Down map which had garnered over 13K upvotes by the time of this interview!
-Check out this article to learn more about TheGoodBoi!"
+homepageText: "Whether you're new to the community or a seasoned player, you probably know of Droobix for their classic Up & Down map which had garnered over 13K upvotes by the time of this interview!
+Check out this article to learn more about Droobix!"
 image: /static/uploads/posts/exsii/totalbslogo.png
 showInPostListing: true
 ---